Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 Carpet Installation Cost?

 There is enough profit to be made selling new carpet and padding that Big Box stores can offer you discounted carpet installation for $99 or less or even free!
 Why do you suppose Home Depot and Lowe's offer free carpet installation to homeowners?
-They increase their profits by charging more for all the extra things your job requires.
+They make up for the cost of free installation by charging you more for any and all of the little extra things your job requires.

 Independent Carpet Installers